Skip to main content

 List Records

-List all records inside of the given table | key: listRecords
+List all records within the specified table. | key: listRecords

 InputNotesExample